 Haitians in Miami urge Obama to let family come to U.S.on parole visa program-With the president in town, Haitian advocates took the opportunity to speak up on an immigration issue that has preoccupied the group since the earthquake ravaged the country in 2010.

-By Daniela Guzman, June 26.2012, The Miami Herald Haitian advocates in Miami made an emotional appeal to President Barack Obama on Tuesday, hours before he came to town for a campaign event.
+Daniela Guzman, The Miami Herald June 26, 2012 Haitian advocates in Miami made an emotional appeal to President Barack Obama on Tuesday, hours before he came to town for a campaign event.
 At the center for Haitian Women of Miami, leaders urged Obama to allow family members to come to the United States for a better life.
 A group of religious, political and business leaders pressed the issue at the FANM Center, 181 NE 82nd St., an issue they say has been put on the back burner since an earthquake ravaged Haiti more than two years ago.
 At the time, Obama pledged to help Haitians get back on their feet.
-Miami leaders say the answer is opening the doors to people who continue to live in disaster areas who want to reunite with relatives in the U.S. The Haitian Family … Continue reading
+Miami leaders say the answer is opening the doors to people who continue to live in disaster areas who want to reunite with relatives in the U.S. The Haitian Family Reunification … Continue reading